infostam/dtk-releases/README.md

 - Unique Service ID.
 - The remaining days of the current license.
 - The Serial Key via the placeholder text of an entry field.
+- General Settings.

 The *Copy Service ID* button copies the service ID to the clipboard.

 The *Set License* button stores a license provided in the entry field.

 The *Remove License* button deletes the earlier stored license.

+The *Check for Updates* button is used for checking for new software version.

 Additionally, the *Collect Logs* button is used for collecting history logs of the application executions.